jacob-thompson/teal8/README.md

 ![screenshot](resources/screenshot.png)

-CHIP-8 is a simple, interpreted programming language developed in the 1970s.
-Due to its simplicity, CHIP-8 has become a popular choice for learning about emulation and low-level programming.
+[CHIP-8](https://en.wikipedia.org/wiki/CHIP-8) is an interpreted programming language developed by Joseph Weisbecker in the 1970s.
+Due to its simplicity, CHIP-8 is a popular choice for learning about emulation and low-level programming.

 ## prerequisites